datttrian/codecademy/async-javascript-and-http-requests/README.md

 // Keep the line below as the last line of code: console.log("This is the last line of code in app.js.");
 ```

-    ## This is the first line of code in app.js.
-    ## This is the last line of code in app.js.
-    ## This line of code will log to the console last.

 ## Consuming Promises